 "Natural burial is a term used to describe the burial of human remains where the burial area creates habitat for wildlife or preserves existing habitats (woodland, species rich meadows, orchards, etc), sustainably managed farmland, in-situ or adjacent aquatic habitats or improves and creates new habitats which are rich in wildlife (flora and fauna).
 Where a funeral precedes such burial, it would typically seek to minimise environmental impact."

-For us natural burial means going back to nature in a neutral and natural environment and making our contribution to the eco system.
+For us natural burial means going back to nature with kindness and consideration to people and the natural environment.

 What does it mean to you?